Cafu's eldest son dies in Brazil

 On Twitter, Milan said: "Our Cafu has lost his son, Danilo.
 It's with a sad heart that we offer our deepest condolences to his family at this saddest of times."

-Cafu's former team-mate at Roma, Francesco Totti, added: "I've seen him grow... it's not possible!!!!
+Cafu's former team-mate at Roma, Francesco Totti, said: "I've seen him grow... it's not possible!!!!
 Rest in peace Danilo."

 Cafu, 49, retired from playing in 2008 and has since held various ambassadorial roles.
 He won the World Cup with Brazil in 1994 and 2002.